 Summary : Remote and enigmatic, the Marquesas are islands that belong to the past.
 Some of them virtually untouched since the era of European exploration, their isolation has given way to a proud people whose unique Marquesan dialect is a direct link to the ancient Polynesian language of Maohi.
 Indeed, it is believed locally that the spirits of the ancient Maohi live among the islands’ saw-toothed peaks and lush, verdant valleys, and the limestone caves and grottos that you’ll explore.
 See ancient stone sculptures, including one of the largest tikis in Polynesia, on Hiva Oa.
 Hike to a remote waterfall and search for rare birds on far-flung Fatu Hiva.
 Dive or snorkel the stunning reefs of Fakarava, part of a UNESCO Biosphere Reserve, and potentially encounter the rare melon-headed whale.

-Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Photography, Snorkeling, Dedicated Solo Cabins
+Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Photography, Snorkeling, Dedicated Solo Cabins, Triple/Quad Cabins

 Depart the U.S. on an overnight flight to Tahiti.

 Begin your exploration of the “Dangerous Archipelago” at Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
-After a festive welcome with traditional dancers, learn about the island’s pearl industry, and walk its pristine beaches.
-Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive.
+Learn about the island’s pearl industry, and walk its pristine beaches.
+Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive (fee applies).
 Continue to Raroia, one of the easternmost atolls in this chain, and the site where Thor Heyerdahl’s famous Kon-Tiki raft made landfall in 1947.
-(B,L,D)

-At Hiva Oa, go ashore at the village of Puamau to visit the stunning Marquesan me’ae, Iipona, and photograph one of the largest tikis in Polynesia.
-Stop for a fresh-baked French baguette before a short visit to Calvary Cemetery and the gravesites of French artists Paul Gauguin and Jacques Brel.
-(B,L,D)
+At Hiva Oa, stop for a fresh-baked French baguette in the village of Atuona before a short visit to Calvary Cemetery and the gravesites of French artists Paul Gauguin and Jacques Brel.
+Visit the village of Puamau to see the stunning Marquesan me’ae lipona, and photograph one of the largest tikis in Polynesia.

 Your last two days in the Marquesas are open for exploration.
-Scuba dive with manta rays, search for rare cetaceans with your naturalists and marvel at the rugged volcanic silhouettes of these legendary islands from the Zodiacs and kayaks.
-(B,L,D)
+Opt to scuba dive and keep an eye out for rare cetaceans (fee applies).
+Spend time with your naturalists and marvel at the rugged volcanic silhouettes of these legendary islands from the Zodiacs and kayaks.

 Let nature be your guide for these days, as you explore some of the 80 islands and atolls that make up this seldom-visited archipelago.
-Snorkel or dive stunning healthy reefs, kayak and stand-up paddleboard on turquoise lagoons, and walk pristine beaches beneath coconut palms.
-(B,L,D)
+Snorkel or dive (fee applies to dive) stunning healthy reefs, kayak, and stand up paddleboard on turquoise lagoons, and walk pristine beaches beneath coconut palms.

 An uplifted coral atoll, the island of Makatea is one of the most unique landforms in the Pacific.
-Spend the day exploring limestone caves and grottos with your expedition team and local guides, or search for endemic fruit doves and myriad seabirds, then snorkel and dive among clouds of colorful fish on the nearby reef.
-(B,L,D)
+Spend the day exploring limestone caves and grottos with your expedition team and local guides, or search for endemic fruit doves and myriad seabirds, then snorkel and dive (extra fee to dive) among schools of colorful fish on the nearby reef.

-Disembark in Papeete this morning and tour Tahiti before overnight flights home.
-(Day 16: B,L)
+Disembark in Papeete this morning and tour Tahiti before your overnight flight home.